MightyOrm/Mighty/docs/docs/paging.md

 You don't even necessarily need the `orderBy`, paging will sort by primary key by default.
 The default page to fetch is page 1 (note `currentPage` is 1-based, not 0-based), and the default for `pageSize` is 20.

-## Paging from an arbitrary select
+## Paging from an Arbitrary Select

 If you need to, still without having to write the full paging query, you can specify what you want to select, and where from, and get Mighty to stick it together and page over it for you.
 This works even over an arbitrary select based on joins, if you need it: